 “Keeping a detailed list of your accomplishments is imperative in job hunting to overcome imposter syndrome.
 It allows you to see and acknowledge how brilliant you are… I have my coaching clients ask themselves where those negative thoughts come from and if they are facts.
 Facts can be proven.
 If the answer is no, then they aren’t true.

 Remember, the unfamiliar is scary but necessary for growth.
 Change your language about things that are unfamiliar.
-Instead of saying, ‘I have no knowledge of XYZ,’ say ‘I am in the processing of learning about XYZ.’”
+Instead of saying, ‘I have no knowledge of XYZ,’ say ‘I am in the process of learning about XYZ.’”

 People who experience imposter syndrome are often hesitant to ask for feedback.
 It makes you more vulnerable.
 Yet, getting frequent feedback is actually a powerful way to combat insecurities at work.